Chemaclass/chemaclass.com/content/about.md

 In love with SOLID code and Agile methodologies.
 I believe that clean code, testing, and refactoring are the best tools for every developer to achieve quality.

-> My motto: A piece of code should transmit what's going on without its language "syntax knowledge".
+> My motto: A piece of code should transmit what's going on without its language (syntax knowledge).

 Never stop learning!